theothertomelliott/chip8/README.md

 Graphics and keyboard input are implemented using [Pixel](https://github.com/faiface/pixel).

+Sound is output via [Oto](github.com/hajimehoshi/oto), with a [Wave Generator](github.com/theothertomelliott/wavegenerator) built as a supplementary project.

 ## Building/Installation

 Some prerequisite libraries are needed for Pixel, see [Pixel requirements](https://github.com/faiface/pixel#requirements) for more details.

+On Linux and FreeBSD, additional prerequesites will also be needed for audio, see the [Oto Readme](https://github.com/hajimehoshi/oto).

 Once these prerequisites are installed, you can build and install this emulator using `go get`: